64kramsystem/personal_notes/rust.md

 std::iter::once(x)    // single entry

-// Create an iterator for generating a sequence, which stops when the function returns None from_fn(|| Some(myfn()));
+// Create an iterator for generating a sequence, which stops when the function returns None
+// Use take(n) if want to use size as limitation, instead of Option. from_fn(|| Some(myfn()));
 successors(Some(start_val), |curr_val| Some(myfn(curr_val)))